LinetLydia/Lung-Cancer-Analysis-Project/README.md

 ## Conclusion

-This project successfully demonstrated a full data science workflow — from data cleaning and feature engineering to model development and evaluation — applied to a medical dataset.
+This project successfully demonstrated a full data science workflow, from data cleaning and feature engineering to model development and evaluation, applied to a medical dataset.
 The Logistic Regression model showed the best performance in predicting patient survival, achieving nearly 78% accuracy.
 While the regression task revealed limitations in linear assumptions, both analyses provided valuable insights into the relationships between health indicators and lung cancer outcomes.